ymrdf/html-2-apk/README.md

 Now,you can see the effect.
 <br >
-Back to AIDE,click the triangular bitton,
+Back to AIDE,click the triangular button,
 <br >
 ![](https://github.com/ymrdf/html-2-apk/raw/master/pic/07.png)
 <br>